Random curves on surfaces induced from the Laplacian determinant: Natural probability measures on CRSFs

 \subsection{Flat connections}

-Suppose that $\G$ is geodesically embedded on a surface $\Sigma$ with flat connection $\nabla$ on its tangent bundle.
+A connection is \emph{flat} if it has trivial holonomy around any contractible cycle.
+Suppose that $\G$ is geodesically embedded on a non-simply connected surface $\Sigma$ with flat connection $\nabla$.
 Let $\Phi=\Phi_{\nabla}$ be the associated connection on $\G$.
-Since $\nabla$ is flat, it has no curvature around contractible cycles.
-So the associated measure $\mu_\Phi$ gives zero weight to contractible cycles and thus is supported on incompressible CRSFs.
+The associated measure~$\mu_\Phi$ gives zero weight to contractible cycles and thus is supported on noncontractible CRSFs.